Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-inju-bank/mitigation.md

 }
 ```
 &nbsp;
-The first easily mitigation for this problem is implmeneting the correct CEI pattern, so it would prevent reentrancy because the balance is being set before sending the actual Ether &nbsp;
+The first easy mitigation for this problem is implementing the correct CEI pattern, so it would prevent reentrancy because the balance is being set before sending the actual Ether.  &nbsp;
 &nbsp;
 ```solidity
 function withdraw(uint256 _amount) public{